Towards a Welcoming and Inclusive Church

 Leading organizations partner to make Jewish communities more welcoming of LGBT people and their families

-"Kol B'mishpachat Elohim / All in God's Family: A Jewish Guide for Creating Allies for Our LGBT Families" is a joint project of the National Gay and Lesbian Task Force's Institute for Welcoming Resources, Keshet, COLAGE, and Family Equality Council.
+"Kol B'mishpachat Elohim / All in God's Family: A Jewish Guide for Creating Allies for Our LGBT Families" is a joint project of the National LGBTQ Task Force's Institute for Welcoming Resources, Keshet, COLAGE, and Family Equality Council.

 "Kol B'mishpachat Elohim" includes concrete tools to educate leaders, including a step-by-step guide to supporting LGBT families of faith and tools for facilitating group learning, community dialogue, scripture study, and community action planning to highlight LGBT families in our communities.
 Additionally, the curriculum utilizes "Families Like Mine," a book about adults with LGBT parents written by Abigail Garner, whose father is gay; the youth-produced documentary "In My Shoes: Stories of Youth with LGBT Parents"; and a CD containing the phototext exhibit "That's So Gay: Portraits of Youth with LGBT Parents."

 All in God's Family: Creating Allies for Our LGBT Families

 Giving you opportunities to gather with other members of your congregation to pray, to learn, to share, and to work together to transform your lives, your congregation, and your world into a loving place in which God's lesbian, gay, bisexual, and transgender families can thrive.

 Building an Inclusive Church: A Welcoming Toolkit 2.0

 Drawing upon thirty years of experience within a variety of Christian denominations, this Toolkit is a step-by-step guide to help facilitate a Welcoming Process in your local congregation.
 Biblically and theologically based, it uses tools of relational organizing, congregational assessment, conflict management and change theory.